landelare/ue5coro/Docs/Cancellation.md

 concept, cancellations are processed within one tick regardless of the awaiter's completion.

+Awaiters satisfying the TCancelableAwaiter concept will similarly process incoming cancellations quickly (not measured in ticks), even if they would otherwise never resume the coroutine.

 ## Coroutine initiated

 `co_await UE5Coro::FSelfCancellation()` will self-cancel and proceed to cleanup instead of resuming the coroutine.

+> [!CAUTION]
+> A coroutine canceling itself during its cleanup (e.g., in ON_SCOPE_EXIT) will
+> deadlock.

 ### Async coroutines